 When managing capital, management's objective is to ensure the Group continues as a going concern and to maintain a structure that ensures the lowest cost of capital available and to ensure adequate capital is available for exploration and evaluation of tenements.
 In order to maintain or adjust the capital structure, the Group may seek to issue new shares.
-Consistent with others in the industry, the Group monitors capital on the basis of forecast exploration and evaluation expenditure required to reach a stage which permits a reasonable assessment of the existence or otherwise of an economically recoverable reserve.
 Total capital is calculated as 'equity' as shown in the Consolidated Statement of Financial Position.